At least 104 Indian citizens deported from US on military aircraft, say Indian officials

 By Aishwarya Iyer, Esha Mitra and Heather Law, CNN

-The C-17 aircraft, carrying migrants mainly from India’s Gujarat, Maharashtra and Punjab states, landed Wednesday afternoon local time in the northwest city of Amritsar, Punjab officials said.
+The C-17 aircraft, carrying migrants mainly from India’s Gujarat, Maharashtra and Punjab states, landed Wednesday afternoon local time in the northwestern city of Amritsar, Punjab officials said.

-It marked the longest distance flight since the Trump administration began deploying military aircraft for migrant transportation, according to a US official.
+It was the longest-distance flight since the Trump administration began deploying military aircraft for migrant transportation, according to a US official.

-Friends and family of some of the returnees told CNN of the hardships the deportees faced to get to the US, only for them to be sent back soon after arrival.
+Friends and family of some of the returnees told CNN of the hardships they faced to get to the US, only to be sent back soon after arrival.

-Manriasat Singh, whose 23-year-old cousin Akashdeep Singh was among those on the deportation flight, told CNN that Akashdeep “sounded low.”
+Manriasat Singh, whose 23-year-old cousin Akashdeep Singh was among those on the deportation flight, told CNN that he “sounded low.”

-Akashdeep left for the US seven months ago, spending nearly $60,000 for the journey that his father had acquired by selling two-thirds of their land, his cousin told CNN.
+Akashdeep left for the US seven months ago, spending nearly $60,000 for the journey, which his father had acquired by selling two-thirds of their land, his cousin told CNN.

-Shortly after Akashdeep’s arrival to the US in January, he was detained and deported from there, his cousin said.
-“His parents are happy that he has not spent ten years in jail and is returning.
+Shortly after Akashdeep’s arrival to the US in January, he was detained and deported, his cousin said.
+“His parents are happy that he has not spent 10 years in jail and is returning.
 At least he is alive,” Manriasat added.

 ‘The youth want to live a good life’

 Akashdeep’s story is not unique.
-In just four years, the number of Indian citizens entering the US illegally has surged dramatically — from 8,027 in the 2018 to 2019 fiscal year to 96,917 during 2022 to 2023 period, government data showed.
+In just four years, the number of Indian citizens entering the US illegally has surged dramatically — from 8,027 in the 2018-19 fiscal year to 96,917 during 2022-23, government data showed.

 Young Indians looking for work opportunities have made up a sizeable portion of undocumented migrants in the US, some of whom are making the dangerous trek through Latin America to reach the US southern border.